 It's emotionally taxing to deal with a breakup.
 You may experience a variety of feelings during this time, including depression, anxiety, anger, grief, and more.
 Having anxiety after a breakup is natural – call it “breakup anxiety”.

-You could feel anxious because you have abandonment issues, or because you have a strong attachment to routine and are uncomfortable with change.
+You could also feel anxious because you have abandonment issues, or because you have a strong attachment to routine and are uncomfortable with change.
 Maybe having someone leave you is triggering, which causes you to feel panic.
+Breakups can bring up a variety of anxious thoughts and feelings.

 If you're having these kinds of attacks, it's crucial to seek the help of a mental health professional to get to the bottom of your feelings.
 Breakup anxiety is normal, but if it's causing you difficulty functioning, don't hesitate to reach out to someone who cares and can support you through it, like a therapist or counselor.

-Why do I feel physically sick after a breakup?
+Why do I feel physically sick and anxious after a breakup?

 You might feel the emotions after a breakup in your body.
 If you're experiencing high levels of anxiety, which happens during heartbreak, your body is working hard, and that can be tough on your immune system.
 Also, we tend to feel emotions in the stomach.